 Writing a Fighting Words poem involves highlighting phrases in the reporting that jump out as important, interesting or beautiful-and that capture the feeling of the story-to create a cento or found poem.

-Email your poem to education@pulitzercenter.org to enter the contest to win cash prizes and publication on our website!
+Email your poem to education@pulitzercenter.org to enter the contest, which offers winners cash prizes and publication on our website!